ntdkhiem/EnciphDeWord/README.md

 - [X] Include Analysis for encryted message :+1:

 ### WARNING:
-Letters and punctuation work except for digits (we will fix this) so please encrypt your message without adding numbers
+Letters and punctuation work except for digits (I will fix this) so please encrypt your message without adding numbers

 #### I'm still a novice
 > so pull requests are welcome